-Local arrangements will detail any extension to this basic duty and may assign tasks such as:
+Local arrangements will detail any extension to this primary duty and may assign tasks such as:

-- a) Keeping an attendance register. - b) Helping with the induction of new staff. - c) Workplace inspections. - d) Basic fire fighting. - 3.2.7 Senior Member of Management (SMOM) responsibilities in an emergency - a) The SMOM will be responsible for taking charge of any emergency and for liaison with the emergency services. - b) The SMOM will advise the emergency services of the nature and the extent of the emergency. - On large sites a special point will be marked at which the SMOM will stand. - d) A fluorescent jacket will be worn by the SMOM in the event of an emergency.
+- a) Keeping an attendance register. - b) Helping with the induction of new staff. - c) Workplace inspections. - d) Basic fire fighting. - 8.2.7.
+Senior Member of Management (SMOM) responsibilities in an emergency - a) The SMOM will be responsible for taking charge of any emergency and for liaison with the emergency services. - b) The SMOM will advise the emergency services of the nature and the extent of the emergency. - c) On large sites, a particular point will be marked at which the SMOM will stand. - d) A fluorescent jacket will be worn by the SMOM in the event of an emergency.